cotestatnt/AgileStateMachine/README.md

 ![SFC_esempio](https://user-images.githubusercontent.com/27758688/125982036-0eab0bb2-ed13-4101-af5c-6e49e82908fd.png)

-### State definition and Callback functions
+### State definition and callback functions
-Each of the states of the machine can be binded with a callback function that will be executed when the state is activated (on enter), when it is left (on exit) and while it is running (on run).
+Each states can be binded with a callback function that will be executed when the state is activated (on enter), when is left (on exit) and while is running (on run).

 For each state it is also possible to define an optional maximum and a minimum duration time.